securify-hackaton/securify-back/README.md

 ## Authenticated routes

 All other routes require a token in the `Authorization` header.
-Email needs to be confirmed to activate the token
+Email needs to be confirmed to activate the token (a confirmation will be sent on registering)

 **Confirm email**